Black Gordman

 Victor Manuel Barajas (born October 5, 1936) is a Mexican retired professional wrestler under the name Black Gordman.
-He teamed up with Great Goliath in Mexico and Los Angeles during most of his career.
-Gordman won the NWA Americas Tag Team Championship thirty-one times with ten different partners.
-His finishing move was the original DDT, later made famous by Jake "The Snake" Roberts.
+He teamed up with Great Goliath as "the Red Devils" in Mexico and Los Angeles during most of his career.
+Gordman won the NWA Americas Tag Team Championship 31 times with ten different partners.
+His finishing move was the DDT, later made famous by Jake "The Snake" Roberts.

 Professional wrestling career

 Barajas made his professional wrestling debut in Mexico in 1953.
-In 1966, Gordman won his first title, the Mexican National Heavyweight.
+In 1966, Gordman won his first title, the Mexican National Heavyweight Championship.
 In 1969, Gordman made his debut in Los Angeles.

-A year later, in 1970 he teamed up with the Great Goliath as a heel tag team.
+In 1970, Gordman teamed up with the Great Goliath as a heel tag team.
 He and Goliath won the NWA Americas Tag Team Championship twenty times from 1970 to 1982.
-They also worked in Texas, Japan, World Wide Wrestling Federation, San Francisco and Georgia.
+They also worked in Texas, Japan, the World Wide Wrestling Federation, San Francisco and Georgia.

-Gordman on his own worked for Southwest Championship Wrestling in Houston, Houston Wrestling, and Mid-South Wrestling in the early 1980s.
+Gordman on his own worked for Southwest Championship Wrestling in Houston, Houston Wrestling, World Class Championship Wrestling and Mid-South Wrestling in the early 1980s.
 In 1983, he worked for the World Wrestling Federation.
 From 1984 to 1985, Gordman went to Puerto Rico where he won the WWC Puerto Rico Championship defeating Konga the Barbarian.
 He dropped the title to his tag partner Super Medico 1.
 He retired from wrestling in 1986.